LilaniRanjan/DOTMusicFrontend/README.md

 ## About

 DOT-Music is a modern web-based music streaming service developed as a university project.
-Built with the latest web technologies, it offers a seamless music listening experience with a sleek, responsive interface and powerful features for music enthusiasts.
+Built with the latest web technologies, it offers a seamless music listening experience with powerful features for music enthusiasts.

 ## Features